Too Much of a Good Thing

 To learn more about the depletion of the Chesapeake oysters and the men who used these tools, visit the Oystering on the Chesapeake exhibit.

 Location.
 38° 47.232′ N, 76° 13.176′ W. Marker is in St. Michaels, Maryland, in Talbot County.
 Marker is on Mill Street.
+This marker is on the grounds of the Chesapeake Maritime Museum.
 Touch for map.
-This marker is on the grounds of the Chesapeake Maritime Museum.
 Marker is in this post office area: Saint Michaels MD 21663, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 29, 2012, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 266 times since then and 11 times this year.
+It was originally submitted on November 29, 2012, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 301 times since then.
 Photos: 1, 2, 3, 4, 5. submitted on November 29, 2012, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.